0vollov0/webrtc/README.md

 ## WebRTC Demonstration Project

-This poject was implemented using webRTC technology to use voce, video and text chat between users in peer to peer.
+This project was implemented using webRTC technology to use voce, video and text chat between users in peer to peer.

 This project is monorepo architecture and have below architecture like.